fossabot/Socialize-starter/README.md

 # Socialize starter

-A starter for your apps that takes care of basic user functionality by utilizing the `socialize` packages.
+A starter for [Meteor](https://www.meteor.com/) apps that takes care of basic user functionality by utilizing the `socialize` packages.

 ## Getting started